ofygel/freedom_bot/ENVIRONMENT.md

 - `DRIVERS_CHANNEL_INVITE` – Optional fallback invite link delivered to executors when an automatic invite cannot be created.

+## Feature toggles

+- `FEATURE_TRIAL_ENABLED` – Controls whether executors can activate the free trial subscription period from the bot.
+Enabled by default; set to `false` to disable the trial offer entirely.

 ## Location and geocoding

 - `CITY_DEFAULT` – Optional default city appended to short address queries.